L6Pin/Faults_Reporting_React/README.md

     </li>
     <li><p><span style="font-weight: bold">React Router</span> - React Router was used to dynamically create single problem pages and conditional page redirection.</p>
     </li>
-        <li><p><span style="font-weight: bold">Redux</span> - Redux was used for storing application critical data seperate from the UI, that was used for profile verification and creating app functionalites using it.</p>
+        <li><p><span style="font-weight: bold">Redux</span> - Redux was used for storing application critical data separate from the UI, that was used for profile verification and creating app functionalities using it.</p>
     </li>
         </li>
         <li><p><span style="font-weight: bold">Redux persist</span> - Redux persist is a library that allows certain state values to be saved to local storage, therefore making the data available even upon refreshing the page.</p>